Oregon Clean Fuels Program

 The Oregon Department of Transportation does not require reporting of fuel carbon intensity.

 DEQ is only implementing the administrative phase of the program at this time because it provides useful information for the Legislature to consider whether to the reauthorize the program.
-Implementation of the carbon reduction phase of the program will not happen until the program is reauthorized.
+Implementation of the carbon reduction phase of the program will not happen until the Legislature reauthorizes the program.
 If the program is reauthorized, an additional rulemaking by the Environmental Quality Commission is needed to adopt and implement the carbon reduction phase of the program.

 For more information about Air Quality call 503-229-5359 or email.